Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Variational Free Energy Minimization

-The optimal solution $\hat{b}_i(x_i)$ of
+\fi The optimal solution $\hat{b}_i(x_i)$ of

-is exactly equal to $p(x_i)$~\cite{Yedidia2005} and it can be found by BP.
+is exactly equal to $p(x_i)$ and can be found by BP~\cite{Yedidia2005}.\footnote{Since the normalization and non-negative constraints are default setting for any valid density, we will omit them for brevity.}

 If the factor graph contains cycles, we can still formulate and solve the constrained Bethe free energy minimization problem as given in (\ref{minFb1}).
-However, the obtained results are only approximations.
+However, the obtained results are only approximations to $\{p(x_i)\}$.
 The authors of~\cite{Yedidia2005} have proven the fixed points of BP satisfy the necessary conditions for being an interior optimum (local minimum or maximum) of (\ref{minFb1}) in the discrete case.
 In~\cite{Heskes2003}, stable fixed points of BP were shown to be local minima.
-Therefore, one can regard BP as an iterative solution to the problem (\ref{minFb1}).
+Therefore, one can regard BP as an iterative solution to the minimization problem in (\ref{minFb1}).

-On top of the factor graph, we can describe BP by specifying two rules for computing messages that are: i) from a factor node $f_a$ to a variable node $x_i$ and ii) in the reverse direction.
-In equations, they are respectively given as
+On top of the factor graph representation, e.g., Fig.~\ref{fig_fg}, of the target function \eqref{f_fac}, one can describe BP by specifying two rules for computing messages that are: i) from a factor node $f_a$ to a variable node $x_i$ and ii) in the reverse direction, which are respectively given as

-where $\mathcal{A}_i$ collects the indices of the factor functions that have $x_i$ as one of their arguments.
-The integral in (\ref{BP_marg}) represents the local marginalization associated to the factor node $f_a$ and with respect to $x_i$.

-After proper initialization, the messages $\{m_{a\rightarrow i}(x_i)\}$ and $\{n_{i\rightarrow a}(x_i)\}$ can be iteratively and successively updated, representing a message passing flow on the factor graph~\cite{Kschischang2001}.
-After a termination condition is satisfied, the target $f(x_i)$ is approximated by
+{where $\mathcal{I}_a$ stands for the index set of the entries of $\fat{x}_a$ in the complete vector $\fat{x}$.
+The integral in computing the 'sum-product' message $m_{a\rightarrow i}(x_i)$ represents the local marginalization associated with the factor node $f_a$ and with respect to $x_i$.} After a termination condition is satisfied, the target $f(x_i)$ is approximated by

-Here we omit the specification of the normalization terms in above as they can be case-dependent and often play a negligible role in computation.
+Here we omit the specification of the normalization terms above as they can be case-dependent and often play a negligible role in computation.